CavCed/Data-Analytics-Portfolio/SQL/Code X /Full Analysis.md

 - Conclusion

 ## Step 1: Introduction:
-Dhavel Patel and his partner Hemanand Vadivel, founders or E-learning platform, code basics, partner up to create different challeneges that aspiring analysts can use to practice and develop their analytical skills to help them become a better data analyts.
+Dhavel Patel and his partner Hemanand Vadivel, founders or E-learning platform, code basics, partner up to create different challeneges that aspiring analysts can use to practice and develop their analytical skills to help them become a better data analysts.

 The dataset can be found on their main website here [Codebasic.io](https://codebasics.io/challenge/codebasics-resume-project-challenge).